 The science bit: As well as the multiplication, we now have addition in our sums.
 So the order now matters.

-I say “more scarily” because there’s not much you can do about your savings once you’ve stopped earning.
+I say ‘more scarily’ because there’s not much you can do about it once you’ve stopped earning.

-At least if you’re dealt a rubbish hand while you’re still accumulating money, you can try to find more cash to invest before you retire.
-You might even enjoy a market rebound on the extra cash you put in.
+At least if you see a bear market while you’re accumulating money, you can try to find more cash to invest before you retire.
+You might even enjoy a market rebound on that extra cash you put in.

-Once you’re retired though, you’ve no choice but to spend less and cancel your subscription to Caravan Monthly.
+Once you’re retired though, you’ve no new money.
+So maybe you’ll have to spend less and cancel your subscription to Caravan Monthly.

 In the table that follows the third column shows how £100,000 would fare if you kept all your money invested.
 The fourth column shows the impact of withdrawing £4,000 at the end of each year: